Tyrrnien81/Bubble-Burster/README.md

 1. Use LEFT/RIGHT arrow keys or on-screen buttons to move the paddle
 2. Catch falling bubbles with the paddle to burst them
 3. Choose difficulty level to start playing
-4. Press 'P' to pause/resume the game
-5. Control music and volume using audio controls
+4. Control music and volume using audio controls
-6. Try to achieve the highest burst percentage
+5. Try to achieve the highest burst percentage

 ## 🛠️ Technical Stack